 Ignition interlock devices are common sentences and would require you to blow into a breathalyzer before you can start the car.
 Treatment programs like Alcoholics Anonymous or alcohol education classes are common and they must be completed before you can get your driver’s license back.
 Revoking or suspending the license is typically for cases where there has been a repeat offense, but you may lose your license when the initial arrest occurs.

 Appealing the Charges

 Appeals are only possible if there were procedural or substantive issues during the trial.
 Procedural issues are when something in the process is not done correctly.
 Substantive issues are when there is something wrong with the evidence or testimony that was presented during the trial.
 When you appeal the charges, you may go through the trial again or the charges may be dismissed.
 The state prosecution will also be there throughout the appeal process to argue that the guilty verdict was correct.

 If you’re facing DUI charges, this is simply a brief outline of the process; it is important to consult with a DUI attorney on your specific case.
 The entire DUI process involves various steps, paperwork, and requires various people to be involved.
-Don’t go through this along!
-The team at Donahue Law Firm have years of experience fighting DUI cases and they know what it takes to be successful.
+Don’t go through this alone!
+The team at Donahue Law Firm has years of experience fighting DUI cases and they know what it takes to be successful.

 Before you go to court, contact the DUII lawyers at Donahue Law Firm.
 We serve the community of Bend, OR, and the surrounding areas.